vdclab/vdclab-wiki/IQ-TREE.md

 ## Ease of use
 - Input data are multi-sequence alignements.
-- Different type of biological data possible (DNA, protein, etc)
+- Different type of biological data possible (DNA, protein, etc).
+- Results for the online platform have to be dowloaded and visualized with another tool.

 ## Citations